hpgrahsl/kryptonite-for-kafka/docs/security.md

 ### AES-GCM-SIV

-`TINK/AES_GCM_SIV` is a nonce-misuse-resistant variant.
+`TINK/AES_GCM_SIV` is a nonce misuse-resistant variant.
 For the same plaintext and key, it always produces the same ciphertext.

 **Properties:**

 - **deterministic:** same plaintext + same key always produces the same ciphertext
 - **authenticated:** tamper detection is retained
-- **nonce misuse resistant:** the cipher does not fail catastrophically if a nonce is repeated
+- **nonce misuse-resistant:** the cipher does not fail catastrophically if a nonce is repeated

 !!! question "When to use?"
     Lookups / Joins / Aggregations on ciphertext require this deterministic encryption property to work correctly.
 Kafka record keys or parts thereof can only be encrypted deterministically in order not to break the partitioning and ordering of records.

 ### FPE FF3-1

 `CUSTOM/MYSTO_FPE_FF3_1` is based on the NIST-standardised FF3-1 algorithm.
-It encrypts data while preserving the original length and character set of the input data.
+It's a format-preserving encryption (FPE) algorithm.

 **Properties:**

-- **format-preserving:** a 16-digit number encrypts to another 16-digit number
+- **length-preserving:** a 16-digit number encrypts to different 16-digit number
 - **character-set-preserving:** ciphertext uses only characters from the configured alphabet matching the input data's character set
 - **deterministic with tweak:** same plaintext + same key + same tweak = same ciphertext